What is Pickleball Anyway?

 When the indoor play schedule is open, players are welcome to take to the courts occasionally with family and friends.
 However, scheduled court time takes precedence over such informal play.

 Practice makes perfect, or, at least, makes better.
 That’s why the Club has created opportunities for lessons as well as for open play.
-The latter includes the opportunity for regularly-scheduled pickup games for novice, moderate, and advanced players to play at the level they find most comfortable.
+Open Play is the the opportunity for regularly-scheduled pickup games for all level players.

 Pick your days and times; decide on your level; rotate partners and opponents; move among levels, studios, and hours.
 The choice is yours.
 Attend as often as you want; play with whom you want.
-And remember, it’s a game that makes for good exercise and friendships!
+And remember, it’s a game that makes for good exercise and good griends!

 Join the Pickleball Club